Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Extension to other decomposability notions

 and the corresponding between-group component is obtained residually as

 From the perspective of the simplex diagnostics developed earlier, this decomposition satisfies neither population-share nor income-share invariance properties.
-Instead, it reflects a distinct organizing principle: within-group inequality depends on \emph{absolute income gaps} inside the subgroup.
-The axioms of \cite{HeikkuriSchief2026} would require $G_W$ to satisfy our properties (1B)-(1D) in the simple setting of 3 individuals (they require some other properties for more general partitions for larger populations) but not (1A).
-Thus, the \cite{HeikkuriSchief2026} axioms explicitly permit the within-group component to depend on subgroup income shares.
-In the simplex, this implies that redistributions affecting $z_1+z_2$ may alter the within-group component even when the relative split $z_1/(z_1+z_2)$ is unchanged.
-As a result, the natural reference geometry for this notion of decomposability is not given by rays. \cite{HeikkuriSchief2026} axioms would require $G_B$ to satisfy our properties (2A) and (2D) but not (2B) or (2C) (in the simple setting of $n=3$).
+Instead, it reflects a distinct organizing principle: within-group inequality depends on {absolute income gaps} inside the subgroup.
+The axioms of \cite{HeikkuriSchief2026} would require $G_W$ to satisfy our properties (1B)-(1D) (implications of their Axioms 1,4 and 5) in the simple setting of 3 individuals (they require some other properties for more general partitions for larger populations) but not (1A).
+Thus, the \cite{HeikkuriSchief2026} axioms explicitly permit the within-group component/residual to depend on subgroup income shares.
+In the simplex, this implies that redistributions affecting $z_1+z_2$ may alter the within-group residual even when the relative split $z_1/(z_1+z_2)$ is unchanged.
+As a result, the natural reference geometry for this notion of decomposability is not given by the rays constant in $\frac{z_1}{z_1+z_2}$. \cite{HeikkuriSchief2026} Axiom 7 would require $G_B$ to take the value of zero when income distributions within subgroups are the same, which in our setting of $n=3$ and the split into $\{z_1,z_2\}$ and $\{z_3\}$ comes down to the case $z_1=z_2=z_3=\frac{1}{3}$.
+This is different from any of the properties (2A)-(2D) we considered earlier.
+Axiom 8 in \cite{HeikkuriSchief2026} is not applicable to $G_B$ in the Gini setting since the overall Gini cannot be represented as function of $|z_1-z_2|/(z_1+z_2)$ alone.

-Each inequality measure in \cite{HeikkuriSchief2026} will have its own aggregator function $f$ and parameter $\alpha$, ultimately making some decomposition measure-specific.
-The simplex analysis of this paper therefore can be seen as complementing the Heikkuri--Schief approach.
-It shows that their notion of decomposability corresponds to a different invariance concept than the generic one considered in this paper.
+For completeness, Figure \ref{fig:GiniHS} shows the level curves of the within-group component/residual $G_W$ (on the left) and those of the between-group component/residual $G_B$ (on the right), immediately confirming that neither classical invariance property holds for this decomposition.

-The comparison with \cite{HeikkuriSchief2026} highlights a broader point.
-Each decomposability notion corresponds to a particular geometric invariance principle on the simplex.
-In geometric terms, decomposability axioms select which transformations of the simplex leave the within component invariant.
-Different axiomatic systems therefore correspond to different geometric symmetries.
-The simplex framework developed here might thus be interpreted as a general diagnostic language which can identify the geometric invariance principle each notion embodies.
+Different inequality measures will have their own aggregator functions $f$ and parameters $\alpha$ in the \cite{HeikkuriSchief2026} framework, ultimately making such decompositions measure-specific.
+The simplex analysis of this paper therefore can be seen as complementing the Heikkuri-Schief approach.
+It shows that their notion of decomposability corresponds to a different geometric invariance concept than the generic one considered in this paper.